Primary Human Cells

 - Especially appropriate for accurate results using reproductive cells: If reproductive cells are exposed to phenol red, it can act as a weak estrogen and may stimulate estrogen receptors.
 This can cause masking effects that could negatively affect studies with human female reproductive cells.
 Lifeline cells are not exposed to phenol red.

 - You can also select Cells by donor demographics.

 Lifeline® primary human cells include: endothelial, epithelial (including keratinocytes), fibroblasts, hematopoietic, melanocytes, mesenchymal stem cells, neural stem cells, skeletal muscle cells, and smooth muscle cells.

-Optimized Media for Each Cell and Tissue Type
+Optimized Media for Each Primary Cell Type

-Lifelife® cells will grow faster in Lifeline® media than in any other commercially-available medium.
+Lifeline® media, optimized specifically for Primary Cells, will grow Lifeline® cells faster than in any other commercially-available medium.
+Learn more.

 - ISO-style rigorous quality control and testing ensures sterility and guaranteed performance.